MMA-HHG/MMA/README.md

 3) Execute the docker image by

+        # without the port jupyter server
+        docker run -v .:/CUPRAD_TDSE_Hankel -w /CUPRAD_TDSE_Hankel -it cuprad_tdse_hankel bash

+        # with the port jupyter server
-        docker run -v .:/CUPRAD_TDSE_Hankel -w /CUPRAD_TDSE_Hankel -it [-p 8888:8888] cuprad_tdse_hankel bash
+        docker run -v .:/CUPRAD_TDSE_Hankel -w /CUPRAD_TDSE_Hankel -it -p 8888:8888 cuprad_tdse_hankel bash

     The options `-v` and `-w` are used to bind the local filesystem with the Docker image.
 The binaries then will be compiled into the parent filesystem.
-The option `-p 8888:8888` is optional and enables the port for a jupyter server.
+The option `-p 8888:8888` is optional and enables the port for a jupyter server. (*Make sure that the image is executed from the correct location.
+The envirnoment path would't match otherwise.*)

 4) Compile the code within the docker image by running